 Step 6: This action sends up all the remaining packets to the data node pipeline and waits for acknowledgments before connecting to the name node to signal whether the file is complete or not.

 HDFS follows Write Once Read Many models.
-So, we can’t edit files that are already stored in HDFS, but we can include it by again reopening the file.
+So, we can’t edit files that are already stored in HDFS, but we can include them by again reopening the file.
 This design allows HDFS to scale to a large number of concurrent clients because the data traffic is spread across all the data nodes in the cluster.
 Thus, it increases the availability, scalability, and throughput of the system.